crashlog/crashlog-nodejs/README.md

 * winston-crashlog

-Below is a fragment from an express application illustrating it's configuration along side the console logger, note in this example the accessKeyId and accessKeySecret are configured outside this code and loaded with nconf.
+Below is a fragment from an express application illustrating it's configuration along side the console logger, note in this example the `accessKeyId` and `accessKeySecret` are configured outside this code and loaded with `nconf`.

 ```javascript
 module.exports = function (app, configurations, express) {